Publishing means transferring content from a Magnolia author instance to public instances.

-Published (green, solid): Content was published from the author instance to the public instance.
+Published (solid green circle): Content was published from the author instance to the public instance.
 Identical content exists on both instances.

-Modified (yellow/amber, solid): Content was modified since publication.
+Modified (amber circle with a dot): Content was modified since publication.
 The author instance is not in sync with the public.

-Unpublished (red, solid): Content exists only on the author instance.
+Unpublished (red circle): Content exists only on the author instance.

 With workflow you can schedule publishing to a future date and include approval steps.
 The editor who launches the publication workflow can add a comment for the reviewer and set a publication date.